carbon-language/carbon-lang/docs/design/classes.md

     is a `partial MyBaseClass` value, but not the other way around.
 So you can cast `MyBaseClass*` to `partial MyBaseClass*`, but the other direction is not safe.
--   There is a conversion from `partial MyBaseClass` to `MyBaseClass`, but it changes the value by filling in the hidden vptr slot.
+-   When `MyBaseClass` may be instantiated, there is a conversion from `partial MyBaseClass` to `MyBaseClass`.
+It changes the value by filling in the hidden vptr slot.
+If `MyBaseClass` may not be instantiated, for example if it is abstract, then attempting that conversion is an error.
 -   `partial MyBaseClass` is considered final, even if `MyBaseClass` is not.
     This is despite the fact that from a data layout perspective, `partial MyDerivedClass` will have `partial MyBaseClass` as a prefix if